-The adjusting bar is at the front of the seat, near the floor.
+The adjusting bar is located at the front of the seat, near the floor.
 Pull the bar upward to move the seat forward or rearward.
-Release the bar once the seat is in the position desired.
+Release the bar once the seat is in the desired position.
 Using body pressure, move forward and rearward on the seat to be sure that the seat adjusters have latched.